chandan989/P.R.I.S.M./README.md

 Tapping any dot shows the source document snippet in a simple popup.

-> **Why selective verification?** A4B (26B) hallucinates far less than E4B (4.5B) on factual claims.
-By verifying only extracted factual assertions, we cut RAG verification calls by ~70% while still catching the claims most likely to be wrong — eliminating the primary latency bottleneck from the original design.
+> **Why selective verification?** A4B (26B) hallucinates far less than smaller models on factual claims.
+By verifying only extracted factual assertions, we cut verification calls by ~70% while still catching the claims most likely to be wrong.

 ---